-To complete a rating assignment and to conduct surveillance and reviews, the Organization undergoing the rating process has to furnish, proactively, all details about past performance and future plans of the Organization even that of confidential nature.
-By signing a rating agreement, the Organization agrees to ensure availability of such information on a continuous basis.
-Access to such information forms the basis of timely and appropriate rating action.
+To complete a rating assignment and to conduct surveillance and timely reviews, the Organization undergoing the rating process has to furnish, proactively, all details about past performance (for the period for which details are sought) and future plans of the Organization even that of confidential nature.
+By executing a rating agreement with Acuite, the Organization agrees to make available to Acuite the required information on a continuous basis.
+Access to information forms the basis of timely and appropriate rating action.
 Acuité reserves the right to conduct the rating exercise / review with publicly available information, if the minimum requirement of information is not made available to Acuité.
-The rated entity will have to furnish the following:
+The entity undergoing a rating exercise is required to furnish the following: